 All documents in Word 2010 use a theme.
 You've already been using a theme, even if you didn't know it: the default Office theme.
 Every theme, including the Office theme, has its own theme elements:

-- Theme colors (available from every Color menu)
+- Theme colors (available in every Color menu)

-- Theme fonts (available from the Font menu)
+- Theme fonts (available in the Font menu)

-- Shape styles (available in the Format tab when you click on a shape)
+- Shape styles (available in the Format tab when you click a shape)

 Why should you use theme elements?

-Remember, the colors and fonts will only update if you're using Theme Fonts or Theme Colors.
-If you choose one of the Standard Colors or any of the Fonts that are not Theme Fonts, then your text will not change when you change the theme.
+Remember, the colors and fonts will only update if you're using theme fonts or theme colors.
+If you choose one of the standard colors or any of the fonts that are not theme fonts, your text will not change when you change the theme.
 This can be useful if you're creating a logo or title that always needs to look the same.

-If you're using built-in styles, you may notice that the fonts for those styles change when you select a different theme.
-This is because all of the built-in styles are based on the Theme Fonts.
+If you're using built-in styles, you may notice that the fonts for these styles change when you select a different theme.
+This is because all of the built-in styles are based on the theme fonts.
 If you don't want the styles to change, you'll need to create custom styles.

 To change the theme: